-Compensation for the pain and suffering you have endured.
+- Compensation for the pain and suffering you have endured.

 Just like talking with your doctor, though, seeking legal help is best done soon.
 The statute of limitations forces you to file your claim within a certain amount of time – usually two years after your injuries, but this time varies depending on where the injury occurred in the United States.
 Talking with an attorney well before this timeframe is due to expire can let your lawyer gather the evidence necessary to put together your best claim for compensation.

 6. Call our defective drug attorneys for legal help

 The mass tort and defective drug lawyers at the Shouse Law Office strive to represent victims of drugs and medications that hurt innocent people.
-Call them toll free or contact them online if you or a loved one has been hurt by Prilosec and want to invoke your rights to compensation.
-They offer free consultations.
+Call us toll-free or contact us online if you or a loved one has been hurt by Prilosec and want to invoke your rights to compensation.
+We offer free consultations.

 - Josh Bloom, “Nexium: The Dark Side of Pharma,” American Council on Science and Health (January 18, 2017).